Call for Papers

 - Bodies of Knowledge (BOK) for Business Intelligence, Analytics, Machine Learning, Data Science

-- Developing interdisciplinary focus that cuts across traditional functional areas
+- Developing an interdisciplinary focus that cuts across traditional functional areas

 - Integration of IT and analytics skills